Panda Recovery Guide For UGC Sites

-As with the descriptions, Google sometimes rewrite the title tags, at times rewriting nonsensical snippets.
+As with the descriptions, Google sometimes rewrites the title tags, at times rewriting nonsensical snippets.
 It is advised to guide the crawlers.

 Well, I think you need to look at the pages in an overall way, you should look at the pages and say, actually we see this a lot in the forums for example, people will say “my text is unique, you can copy and paste it and it’s unique to my website.”
 But that doesn’t make this website page a high quality page.
 So things like the overall design, how it comes across, how it looks like an authority, this information that is in general to webpage, to website, that’s things that all come together.

-This bring me back to Amit Singhal’s blog post on building high quality sites.
-As we all know Panda is quality assigned and will attack all low quality signals on a page even if you have quality user generated content.
-In essence, Panda could have picked up a few low quality signals that have nothing to do with user generated content.
+This brings me back to Amit Singhal’s blog post on building high-quality sites.
+As we all know Panda is quality assigned and will attack all low-quality signals on a page even if you have quality user-generated content.
+In essence, Panda could have picked up a few low-quality signals that have nothing to do with user-generated content.

 The Panda algorithm will also target the below (among others)

-* Article that have excessive amount of ads that distract from or interfere with the main content.
+* Article that has an excessive amount of ads that distract from or interfere with the main content.